9 Cheapest Countries to Visit: Dream Trips on a Budget

 India is intense, colorful, and unforgettable.
 Watching the Taj Mahal at sunrise is an experience that photos simply cannot capture.
 Prices are extremely low, making longer trips financially realistic.

 Even luxury hotels are surprisingly affordable compared to Europe.
 The spices, temples, and spiritual atmosphere awaken all your senses.
 Every region feels like a completely different world.
 India is not just cheap — it is life-changing.
+It also rewards travelers who plan routes, transport, and accommodation more carefully than they might in Southeast Asia.

 Average daily budget: $35–60 per person (comfortable mid-range) | Best time to visit: October–March — the summer monsoon (June–September) makes travel difficult in many regions | Don’t miss: The Golden Triangle — Delhi, Agra, and Jaipur — as a first India itinerary.
 Covers three of the country’s most extraordinary cities in one logical route. | Family note: India requires more logistics planning with small children than most destinations — accommodation quality varies significantly and food hygiene needs attention.
 Worth it, but plan carefully.
+Apply through the official India e-visa site, and compare Golden Triangle tours on Viator if you want the first trip to feel easier.

 3. Nepal